 There are currently over 400 crypto-companies doing business from Estonia for a number of reasons.
 The team of experts of Company in Estonia OÜ is pleased to accompany your cryptocurrency project in the necessary procedures for preparing documents for submitting an application and obtaining a permit for crypto-activities in Estonia.

-Company in Estonia OÜ offers a wide range of additional services for cryptocurrency companies, such as assistance in selection and rental of an office; assistance in making company share capital contribution; assistance in recruiting a local Company Director, signing a working contract; training of a Company Director for KYC/AML requirements; as well as KYC/AML Officer services.
+Company in Estonia OÜ offers a wide range of additional services for cryptocurrency companies, such as assistance in selection and rental of an office; assistance in making company share capital contribution; assistance in recruiting a local Company Director, signing a working contract; training of a Company Director for KYC/AML requirements; as well as KYC/AML Officer services and various accounting services.